saumitrab/weekdays/README.md

-# Demo react native app - weekdays
+# Display list of days coming up

+This is a playground for styling in react native.

 Built as an exercise for React native course by Stephen Grider